 Spis castle UNESCO World Heritage - partly restored medieval castle

-Levoca ancient town - rich centre of commerce in the 15 century in eastern Slovakia
+Levoca ancient town - the wealthy center of commerce in the 15 century in eastern Slovakia

-The town has well-preserved historic center.
-Church of St. James dates back to the 14th century and houses a magnificent Gothic carved and painted wooden altar, the largest one in Europe.
+The town has a well-preserved historic center.
+The Church of St. James dates back to the 14th century and houses a magnificent Gothic carved and painted wooden altar, the largest one in Europe.